Skip to content

 .
 You can configure multiple application providers by adding entries to the `mountPoints` field.

 .
-The `package_name` key under `dynamicPlugins.frontend` **must match** the `scalprum.name` value in your plugin's `package.json`.
-This ensures your dynamic plugin loads correctly during runtime.
+The `package_name` key under `dynamicPlugins.frontend` **must match** the `scalprum.name` value in the `package.json` file of your plugin.
+This ensures your dynamic plugin loads correctly at runtime.

 ====